-These technologies might affect positively entire cannabis industry.
-It can change the way plants growing and the infrastructure of the farm.
-For example, grow tent’s size and system can be modified directly from the technology to fit the whole produce process.
-The software will be updated on these grow tents which help farmers to track data of their plants.
-To understand deeply these growing tents, check out this article to update more knowledge about cannabis tents.
+These technologies might positively affect the entire cannabis cultivation industry.
+It can change the way plants grow and the infrastructure of the farm.
+For example, growing tents and the system can be modified directly from the technology to fit the production process.
+The software will be updated on these grow tents which help farmers track their plants’ data.
+To understand these growing tents further, check out this article for updated knowledge regarding cannabis tents.

 When it comes to legacy, most people associate marijuana with art.
-In fact, marijuana use has become so prevalent in many artists that being high and successful has become one of the prevalent characteristics of prolific artists.
-Bob Marley is especially inspiring.
+Marijuana use has become so prevalent in many artists that being high and successful has become one of the chief characteristics of prolific artists.
+Bob Marley is one of the most notable names among them.
 But when it comes to farming, nobody thinks about the contributions of marijuana cultivation.
-It does not help that marijuana growers are stereotyped as fun hippies and not as serious farmers, inventors, or plant scientists.
+It does not help that marijuana growers are stereotyped as fun hippies, not as serious farmers, inventors, or plant scientists.

-In today’s time, as our society becomes more open to marijuana, many of the learnings in marijuana farming that have influenced modern-day agriculture are coming into view.
+In today’s time, as our society becomes more open to marijuana, many learnings in marijuana farming that have influenced modern-day agriculture are coming into view.

 In a nutshell, innovations and inventions arise from the need to address challenges and problems.
 This need compels people to produce innovative and inventive things.
-With regard to marijuana, its status as an illegal substance has compelled many growers throughout the years to invent and innovate.
-And many people do not realize the extent to how cannabis cultivation has advanced farming technologies once their innovative farming practices became more mainstream and has been adopted by other more traditional farmers.
+Marijuana’s status as an illegal substance has compelled many growers to invent and innovate throughout the years.
+And many people did not realize the extent to which cannabis cultivation uses advanced farming technologies until these innovative farming practices became more mainstream and adopted by other, more traditional farmers.

-If you are curious to know how cannabis cultivation has advanced farming technologies, this article aims to open up the discussion on the marijuana growers have influenced the modern-day science of agriculture.
+Suppose you are curious to know how cannabis cultivation has advanced farming technologies.
+In that case, this article discusses how marijuana growers have influenced the modern-day science of agriculture.

 Sustainable and environment-friendly farming practices were the unintended side effects of the secrecy in cultivating cannabis.
-Because it is illegal, it is nearly impossible to cultivate marijuana in huge swath of lands.
-As well, many cannabis enthusiasts grow their own crops because importing weed through borders are dangerous, risky, and expensive.
-Especially in colder countries, many enthusiasts opted to plant their marijuana plants indoors where they can control the environment, the temperature and even the humidity.
+Because it is illegal and nearly impossible to cultivate marijuana in a huge swath of land.
+Many cannabis cultivation enthusiasts grow their crops because importing weed through borders is dangerous, risky, and expensive.
+Especially in colder countries, many enthusiasts opt to plant their marijuana plants indoors where they can control the environment, the temperature, and even the humidity.

-The great news, this sustainable farming method is still being practiced by some of the best seed banks of marijuana that ship in the US.
+The great news is that this sustainable farming method is being practiced by some of the best seed banks of marijuana that ship in the US.

 At the moment, the whole world is moving to more sustainable and environment-friendly innovations.
-The whole concept of indoor farming, which is really popular for many marijuana growers, is being adopted by governments and even private companies to ethically produce crops.
-At the moment, indoor farming is largely being practiced in countries such as Japan, Taiwan and the United States of America.
-Although this trend is becoming more popular in other countries as well.
+The whole concept of indoor farming, which is popular for many marijuana growers, is being adopted by governments and even private companies to produce crops ethically.
+Currently, indoor farming is largely practiced in countries such as Japan, Taiwan, and the United States of America.
+Interestingly, this trend is becoming more popular in other countries as well.

-In fact, the Food and Agriculture Organization of the United Nations has reported that roughly 20% of the global food supply is now being grown in cites.
-With more and more people living in highly urbanized areas worldwide, the need for indoor farming will not disappear any time soon.
-In fact, it has been projected that crops and foods grown in this using the indoor farming method that was first done to grow marijuana will soon dominate our markets.
-According to the Allied Market Research, vertical farming will take earn as much as six times more revenue in 2023 as compared to how much it earned in 2016.
+In fact, the Food and Agriculture Organization of the United Nations has reported that roughly 20% of the global food supply is now being grown in cities.
+With more and more people living in highly urbanized areas worldwide, the need for indoor farming will not disappear soon.
+In fact, it has been projected that crops and foods grown using the indoor farming method will soon dominate our markets.
+According to Allied Market Research, vertical farming will earn significant amounts and reach $24.11B by 2030 as compared to the $3.24B in 2020.

 Another important legacy of cultivating marijuana is the organic farming of crops.
 Marijuana plants are consumed through the leaves.
-When someone use pesticide on the leaves, the chances of inhaling these chemicals is very high.
-As such, the majority of cannabis growers outright refuse to use chemical fertilizers and pesticides, cultivation of marijuana.
+When someone uses pesticides on the leaves, the chances of inhaling these chemicals are high.
+As such, most cannabis growers outright refuse to use chemical fertilizers and pesticides in the cultivation of marijuana.

-If you have gone to the market in the last few days, you might have noticed the aisles upon aisles of organic foods.
+When you have gone to the markets in recent years, you might have noticed the aisles of organic foods.
 Organic crops are now a huge industry.
-However, before this ethical trend was introduced to the general public, it is great to know that marijuana growers had been practicing organic farmer for so many decades already.
+However, even before this ethical trend was introduced to the general populace, marijuana growers had already been practicing organic farming for many decades.

-As you go about thinking about it, don’t you feel a bit proud that before the concept of more efficient land use, less water use, no pesticides, no artificial fertilizer, and year-round availability of crops had all became mainstream, our forefathers who have illicitly planted marijuana have truly changed the game in farming forever.
-This is the kind of cannabis business and agriculture that has been passed from one generation to the next.
+As you think about it, don’t you feel proud that the concept of more efficient land use, less water use, no pesticides, no artificial fertilizer, and year-round availability of crops have all now become mainstream, the very concept that our forefathers who had to illicitly plant marijuana introduced?
+Indeed, their technology has truly changed the farming game forever.

-Truly, agriculture as a science and as an industry has improved a lot.
+Agriculture as a science and as an industry has improved a lot.
 The trend now is in sustainable and ethical farming of crops.
-It is just incredible to learn and discover that this so-called innovations in farming has been influenced immensely by the cultivation of marijuana.
-I know you are impressed and have your mind blown with how cannabis cultivation has advanced farming technologies globally.
-So next time you light that joint, I want you to appreciate the legacies of the age-old farming of marijuana to our modern agriculture.
-We hope that through this article, we can open up more serious conversations about our advocacy of a more open society for cannabis use and cannabis business.
+It is incredible to learn and discover that these so-called innovations in farming have been influenced immensely by the cultivation of marijuana.
+I know you are impressed and have your mind blown by how cannabis cultivation has advanced farming technologies globally.
+So next time you light that joint, appreciate the legacies of the age-old farming of marijuana to our modern agriculture.
+We hope that through this article, we can open up more serious conversations about the advocacy for a more open society for cannabis cultivation and cannabis business.